PC-Admin/ehi-bootstrap-playbook/docs/Install_AWX.md

 Provision at least 3 Ubuntu 22.04 servers with >=32GB RAM, swap disabled and at least 64GB of disk space in the root partition, then setup SSH access to each servers root account, these will be our RKE2/AWX servers.

 Alternatively you can provision these servers and configure the DNS automatically using Proxmox and Cloudflare (for the DNS) by:
 1) Save a VM template on Proxmox for an Ubuntu 22.04 with enough CPU/RAM and disk space.

-Ensure the SSH key in [/group_vars/all.yml](/group_vars/all.yml) can be used to connect to the root account of this machine.
-Also ensure the 'dhcp-identifier' line is added to the following file:
+  a)Ensure the SSH key in [/group_vars/all.yml](/group_vars/all.yml) can be used to connect to the root account of this machine.

+  b) Also ensure the 'dhcp-identifier' line is added to the following file:
 ```
 root@ubuntu:~# cat /etc/netplan/00-installer-config.yaml
 # This is the network config written by 'subiquity'